tarush-ai/AureliusGPT-Torch/README.md

 Currently, training highlights training and validation loss, as well as gradient normalization based on the train/test split to identify overfitting.
 In a future version, this will be tracked in an easy-to-interpret, modular plot for the user for ease of training.

-Beyond weight tuning, config.py will be helpfully self tuned in a future version, changing the learning rate, number of epochs, batch size, and other aspects of training.
+Beyond weight tuning, config.py will be helpfully automatically adjusted in a future version, changing the learning rate, number of epochs, batch size, and other aspects of training.
 Therefore, after running n training cycles on its own, the model will iteratively improve its training performance so minimal training optimization is required.

 ### Model Upscale